Rodedrengen/Testrep/README.md

 ##### December 30.
 2015:
 Most significant change is to `url_search(url)` as a consequence of a re-introduced feature: Ability to search multiple URLs.
 Searching multiple URLs is now possible as so:

-    else if Pedersen = m%A_Space% ; Open more than one URL {
+    else if input = m%A_Space% ; Open more than one URL {
         gui_search_title = multiple
         gui_search("https://www.google.com/search?&q=REPLACEME")